Blac Chyna Flaunts Famous Curves At Her Figurine Dolls Launch, Slams Split Rumors With Mechie

 Another one featured a skin-tight red dress and curly locks.
 Both dolls flaunted Blac Chyna’s famous curves and derriere as well as her detailed tattoos.

 Chyna’s Dolls reportedly come in six to eight versions and would cost around $75.
-Other celebrities who have their own figurine versions from My3DNA include Drake, Steve Aoki, Dan Bilzerian and the cast of Black-ish.
+Other celebrities who have their own figurine versions from My3DNA include Drake, Steve Aoki, Dan Bilzerian, and the cast of Black-ish.

 Check out Blac Chyna and her figurine dolls below.